 Morgan Le Fay makes a daring attempt to destroy Arthur and claim his throne.

-Lancelot joins King Arthur’s court and takes on the adventure of the Dolorous Gard.
+Lancelot joins King Arthur’s court and embarks on the adventure of the Dolorous Guard.

 A mysterious new knight, Beaumains, is entrusted with a crucial adventure.

-Lancelot becomes ensnared in an affair that resuts in the birth of Galahad.
+Lancelot becomes ensnared in an affair that results in the birth of Galahad.